Attention:

 Do health workers need to submit fingerprinting for employment?

 The Texas Medical Board requires licensed health workers to get fingerprinted, which will include a background check by the Texas Department of Public Safety (DPS).
+Obviously, in order to work as a medical professional, you will need to have a valid state license.

 The benefits of fingerprinting and background checks